I'm on Fire (5000 Volts song): Jim Gilstrap version

 Jim Gilstrap recorded a version which also entered the charts.
 For the week ending November 15, 1975, Billboard recorded the single at its fourth week in the Soul charts.
 It had moved to number 37 from its previous position of 45.
 In Holland it peaked at number 21, spending five weeks in the charts there.
+In Canada it made a brief appearance at #19 on the RPM charts on December 13, 1975 (no charts published Nov.1 to Dec.6).